Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Ormond - Glen Huntly recording a relatively average level of approval activity when compared to local markets analysed countrywide

-New properties are constructed at an average expected construction cost value of $714,000, indicating a focus on the premium market with high-end developments.
-In FY-26, $7.2 million in commercial development approvals have been recorded, reflecting the area's residential character.
-Compared to Greater Melbourne, Ormond - Glen Huntly shows approximately 59% of the construction activity per person and ranks among the 46th percentile nationally, resulting in relatively constrained buyer choice that supports interest in existing homes.
+New properties are constructed at an average value of $714,000, indicating a focus on the premium market with high-end developments.
+This year alone, $7.2 million in commercial development approvals have been recorded, reflecting the residential character of the area compared to Greater Melbourne.
+Ormond - Glen Huntly shows approximately 59% of the construction activity per person and ranks among the 46th percentile nationally, resulting in relatively constrained buyer choice and supporting interest in existing homes.
 New development consists of 15.0% standalone homes and 85.0% attached dwellings, creating more affordable entry points and suiting downsizers, investors, and first-home buyers.
-This represents a shift from the area's current housing composition of 33.0% houses, indicating decreasing availability of developable sites and reflecting changing lifestyles.
+This represents a shift from the area's existing housing composition, which is currently 33.0% houses.

 With around 377 people per dwelling approval, Ormond - Glen Huntly shows a developed market.
-Population forecasts indicate an increase of 3,754 residents by 2041.
-If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.
+Population forecasts indicate that the area will gain approximately 3,706 residents by 2041.
+If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth in the future.

 Frequently Asked Questions - Development